cars10/elasticvue/README.md

 ### Running

-After configuring use one of the following ways to run elasticvue:
+You can use one of the following ways to run elasticvue:

 **Online version**